xqyet/WalletDisplay/README.md

-# Bulk Wallet Manager
+# Wallet Display Test

-A C# WPF application that allows you to manage multiple wallets in a single interface.
 You can load wallet addresses and private keys from a JSON file, view each wallet’s balance, and toggle visibility of private keys.
 Provides basic functionalities for bulk wallet management.

 ## Features